preciofishbone/OmniaDocsG2/pages/edit-page/index.rst

 Change Page Type
 *****************
-It's possible to change Page Type, be aware that som blocks are more suitable to wider parts of the page, so you may have to edit blocks after changing Page Type.
+It's possible to change Page Type, be aware that some blocks are more suitable to wider sections of the page, so you may have to edit blocks after changing Page Type.
 Do the following;

 1. Enter Edit mode if it's not already active.
 2. Open the action menu at the bottom right.

 .. image:: open-action-menu.png

-3. Select "Change Page Type".
+3. Select "CHANGE PAGE TYPE".

 .. image:: change-page-type.png